Table of Contents

 What Is Homomorphic Encryption?

-Homomorphic encryption is a type of encryption that allows computations to be performed on encrypted data without decrypting it first.
-After decryption, the results of these computations are identical to those obtained if the operations were performed on unencrypted data.
-This approach enables secure processing and analysis of sensitive information while ensuring data confidentiality.
+Homomorphic encryption is a form of cryptography that allows computations to be performed directly on encrypted data without first decrypting it.
+When the final result is decrypted, it matches the outcome that would have been produced if the operations had been conducted on the original, unencrypted data.
+This capability enables the secure processing and analysis of sensitive information while keeping it confidential throughout the workflow.

-- Encryption: The data owner first encrypts the data using a homomorphic encryption algorithm.
-This process converts the original data into ciphertext, ensuring that the data is concealed but still allows specific computations to be performed on it.
+The data owner begins by encrypting the data using a homomorphic encryption algorithm.
+This transforms the original input into ciphertext, making the data unreadable to others while still allowing specific mathematical operations to be performed on it securely.

-- Decryption: Once the computations are complete, the encrypted result is sent back to the data owner.
-The data owner then decrypts the result using their private key, revealing the processed information in its final form.
+Once the computations are complete, the encrypted result is returned to the data owner.
+Using their private decryption key, the owner decrypts the result to reveal the final output in plaintext.

 The Three Types of Homomorphic Encryption

-Homomorphic encryption comes in three main types: Partially Homomorphic Encryption (PHE), Somewhat Homomorphic Encryption (SHE), and Fully Homomorphic Encryption (FHE).
+Homomorphic encryption is generally categorized into three types: Partially Homomorphic Encryption (PHE), Somewhat Homomorphic Encryption (SHE), and Fully Homomorphic Encryption (FHE).
+Each type varies in the kinds and number of operations it supports on encrypted data.

 1. Partially Homomorphic Encryption (PHE)